meilisearch/documentation/guides/getting_started/quick_start_guide.md

 # Quick Start Guide

-This quick tour will help you get started with MeiliSearch in only few steps.
+This quick tour will help you get started with MeiliSearch in only a few steps.

 ## Download and launch